xiaoyao0512/CompNetOpt/README.md

 Later, we found out that this code performed better. https://sites.google.com/site/findcommunities/

+# Near-term Plans:
+1. Make the code clean and add comments.

 # Future Plans
 1. We are thinking to use this tool to generate traces. https://github.com/ysshao/LLVM-Tracer